Psalms For Life

 and those who hate us plunder us.

-11 You’ve turned us over
+11 You’ve consigned us

 like sheep to the slaughter